AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-10-0.md

 - With the **Approval workflow** enabled, the **Start a New Release** button is not visible on the Editor toolbar if both the Left panel and the Content properties panel are open.
 (GUIDES-29093)
 - When snippet names exceed the width of the snippet panel, they wrap incorrectly onto the next line, resulting in overlap with adjacent snippets and impacting readability.
 (GUIDES-22685)
 - When you add the same reference multiple times to a DITA map, the **Map** view displays the title only for the last occurrence, while the previous ones show the UUID of the reference.
 (GUIDES-9699)
-- The DITAVAL files remain editable,  even when they are locked by another user or when the server has **disable edit without checkout** enabled and the file is opened in read-only mode.
+- The DITAVAL files remain editable,  even when they are locked by another user or when the server has **Disable edit without locking the file** enabled and the file is opened in read-only mode.
 (GUIDES-27754)
 - When zooming in the screen of Translation UI, the **Send for Translation** button moves under the ellipsis and becomes enabled even without any asset being selected.
 (GUIDES-33720)
 - Logs for missing nodes were being generated from internal clean up jobs, that were not required and were incorrectly marked as errors, resulting in cluttered log files.
 (GUIDES-31765)